 To help decide whether the donor lacks capacity, you can apply a two stage test:

 - Is the donor's mind or brain impaired or disturbed in some way?

 - Does this make the donor unable to take the decision at the time it needs to be taken?

-If you are unsure whether the donor has capacity, you can get an expert opinion (eg: from a doctor).
+If you are unsure whether the donor has capacity, you should get an expert opinion (eg from a doctor).
 Bear in mind that simply disagreeing with you, or making foolish or eccentric decisions, does not mean that the donor lacks capacity.

 Lasting power of attorney responsibilities - practical issues